 What happens in during judging?

-The jury views and discusses the entries from the digital image submitted.
-During the Stage 1 process, the jury shortlists the works that are to progress through to shortlist and the final list of the 15 winners.
+The jury views and discusses the entries from the digital image submitted, during each stage of the judging process.
+The jury shortlists the works that are to progress through to shortlist and the final list of the 15 winners.

 Can I have feedback if my work is not selected?

 No. We regret that we are unable to provide feedback at any stage of the competition.

-How do I know if I’ve made it to Stage 2
+How do I know if I’ve made it to the final shortlist?

-Artists will be notified by email if they have been successful to Stage 2.
+Artists will be notified by email if they have been successful .
 We regret we cannot respond to individual enquiries.

-If I make it to Stage 2, do I have to bring my work to London or will it be judged digitally?
+If I make it to final shortlist, do I have to bring my work to London or will it be judged digitally?

 Does my work need to be for sale?

 Yes.
-All work has to be available for purchase from Stage 2 through to the end of the exhibition period.
+All 15 winning works have to be available for purchase through to the end of the exhibition period.
 By entering the competition, you are agreeing to this requirement.
 If selected for the exhibition, you will be party to a commercial agreement to exclusively undertake all sales of shortlisted paintings in the exhibition and that a contribution commission of 20% from the sale of your work will be taken.
 Half of this will be donated to Chelsea and Westminster Hospital Rapid Response fund , the remainder to fund the cost of the exhibition.
 No commission will be taken by the gallery.
 Your pricing should include VAT being removed upon sale by the gallery.
 Please consider these costs before you price your painting during the entry process.